CIVA-Lab/CSFT/README.md

 ## Building CSFT

 ### Build Library Dependencies
-Before CSFT can be built, several dependencies need to be available on the system:
+Before CSFT can be built, several dependencies need to be available on the system.

 - `OpenCV C++ >= 3.4.0`
 - `CMake`
 - `OpenMP`
+- `CUDA (optional)`

+`CUDA` is optional but recommended for a better run-time performance.
+CMake flag `-DNO_CUDA_BUILD` can be used to adjust the build to switch between GPU and CPU implementation as needed.
+CSFT is built without CUDA when set to `-DNO_CUDA_BUILD=1`.
+Otherwise, CMake defaults to building with CUDA support when not explicitly specified, i.e., `-DNO_CUDA_BUILD=0`.

 ### Configure and Build
 ```
 $ cd CSFT